Skip to main content

 (I) Expiration and extension.

-(2) A 401 certification shall remain valid if the applicable federal license or permit is extended so long as no additional water quality impacts beyond those authorized in the original or modified 401 certification will result from the renewal of that certification.
-If additional water quality impacts beyond those authorized in the original or modified 401 certification are proposed, the applicant must apply for a new 401 certification in accordance with the criteria established in paragraph (B) of this rule or a 401 modification in accordance with the criteria established in paragraph (F) of this rule.
+(2) A 401 certification remains valid if the applicable federal license or permit is extended so long as no additional water quality impacts beyond those authorized in the original or modified 401 certification will result from the renewal of that certification.
+If additional water quality impacts beyond those authorized in the original or modified 401 certification are proposed, the applicant shall apply for a new 401 certification in accordance with the criteria established in paragraph (B) of this rule or a 401 modification in accordance with the criteria established in paragraph (F) of this rule.

 (J) Denial.